karajensen/shader-editor/readme.txt

-- Add instances to mesh
+- Fix instances all rendering with empty world matrix
 - Fix tearing and comment all vulkan data
 - Add diffuse texture